 Lab Director: Autumn Kujawa, Ph.D.

-Autumn Kujawa, Ph.D. is a clinical psychologist and Assistant Professor in the Department of Psychology and Human Development at Vanderbilt University.
-Her research integrates multiple methods, including event-related potentials, neuroimaging, and behavioral measures, to examine emotional processing styles involved in the development and treatment of mood and anxiety disorders in children and adolescents.
+Autumn Kujawa, Ph.D. is an Assistant Professor in the Department of Psychology and Human Development at Vanderbilt University and a licensed clinical psychologist.
+Her research integrates multiple methods, including psychophysiology, neuroimaging, and behavioral measures, to examine emotional processing styles involved in the development and treatment of mood and anxiety disorders in children and adolescents.
 Dr. Kujawa earned her Ph.D. from Stony Brook University and completed her clinical internship and postdoctoral research fellowship in the neuroscience of mental health at the University of Illinois at Chicago.
-Prior to joining the faculty at Vanderbilt, she worked as a psychologist and Assistant Professor in the Department of Psychiatry at Penn State College of Medicine.
-Dr. Kujawa has been awarded a Klingenstein Third Generation Foundation fellowship award to examine neurophysiological predictors of response to cognitive behavior therapy for adolescent depression and was recognized as a Rising Star by the Association for Psychological Science.
+Dr. Kujawa has been awarded both a Klingenstein Third Generation Foundation fellowship award and a Brain and Behavior Research Foundation Young Investigator grant, and she has been recognized as a Rising Star by the Association for Psychological Science.
 When not teaching or in the lab, she enjoys hiking and exploring Nashville with her family.

-Lindsay is a second year master’s student in the Child Studies program, specializing in the Clinical & Developmental Research Track.
+Lindsay is a first year doctoral student in the Clinical Science area.
+Prior to starting the doctoral program, Lindsay completed the Vanderbilt Child Studies program, specializing in the Clinical & Developmental Research Track.
 She graduated with high distinction from Indiana University in 2014, receiving BA’s in both psychology and political science.
 She is broadly interested in studying the dynamic relationship between cognitive, affective, and physiological processes in the development and maintenance of depression and anxiety.
 Particularly, she is interested in individual differences in the cognitive processing of stressful life events, and how this interacts with physiological reactivity, motivation, and emotion regulation.
 She is currently working under Dr. Kujawa on a project studying neural predictors of treatment response for adolescents with depression, as well as a few projects under Dr. Compas in the Stress & Coping Lab.
 In her spare time, she enjoys spending time with her family, hiking, and running.

 Hee Jung Jeong

-Hee Jung graduated from Korea University in 2017 with a Master of Science degree in Behavioral and Cognitive Neuroscience.
+Hee Jung is a first year doctoral student in the Clinical Science area under the mentorship of Toni Kaczkurkin.
+She graduated from Korea University in 2017 with a Master of Science degree in Behavioral and Cognitive Neuroscience, and has been collaborating with our lab since 2018.
 Hee Jung is interested in searching for etiology and vulnerability factors of mood and anxiety disorders using neuroscientific, physiological, and behavioral methods.
 Specifically, she is interested in tracking neural correlates and developmental trajectories in high-risk individuals.
 In her spare time, she enjoys practicing yoga and walking.

 Haley graduated from Vanderbilt in 2018 with a dual degree in Child Development and Psychology.
-For her undergraduate honors thesis, she oversaw a study examining relations among theory of mind, depressive symptoms, and social competence in children under the direction of Dr. Judy Garber.
-She received high honors, as well as the award for the overall best honors project in the Department of Psychology and Human Development.
-Haley currently serves as the lab manager for the Mood, Emotion, and Development Lab, and she plans to apply to clinical psychology Ph.D. programs in Fall 2019.
-She is broadly interested in the development and etiology of psychopathology in youth, as well as developing and testing novel treatment interventions.
-In her spare time, Haley enjoys traveling and spending time with friends and family.
+For her undergraduate honors thesis, she oversaw a study examining relations among theory of mind, depressive symptoms, and social competence in children under the supervision of Dr. Judy Garber.
+She received highest honors, as well as the award for the overall best honors project in the Department of Psychology and Human Development.
+Haley currently serves as the lab manager for the Mood, Emotion, and Development Lab, and she is applying to clinical psychology Ph.D. programs in Fall 2019.
+She is interested in examining how early life adversity, caregiving, and parental psychopathology interface with individual differences in emotionality and temperament in young children to modulate risk for internalizing symptoms, with the ultimate goal of applying research findings to improve early intervention efforts.
+In her spare time, Haley enjoys traveling, reading, and spending time with friends and family.

 Undergraduate Research Assistants: